 I started the year a bit closer to home and through the spring visited Glasgow, Sheffield and Belfast.
 Belfast is always one of my favourite cities to visit.
 It’s been named by Lonely Planet as one of

 Over the summer I visited Dublin, Loch Lomond, Manchester and Norwich.
-I’ve been to most of these places many times but am always grateful of the opportunity to return.
+I’ve been to most of these places many times but am always grateful for the opportunity to return.
 Loch Lomond is even more stunning than I remembered.
-One day I hope to be able explore it properly.
+One day I hope to be able to explore it properly.